BillRaymond/agile-in-action-minima/_posts/2023-11-14-charting-a-new-course-transitioning-to-agile.md

       fieldGroup: guest-details
 type: podcast
 ---
-🤿 Dive into the waterfall, return to sure with 💨 agility
+🤿 Dive into the waterfall, return to shore with 💨 agility

 We are thrilled to have David Abodunrin, Agile Coach and Scrum Master, discuss his transition from waterfall to agility on today's podcast.